geoffsee/simulator-gen/README.md

 - Efficient event processing and state management
 - Configurable timing and resource usage

-## Migration Summary

-The legal simulation was successfully migrated from a mobx-state-tree implementation to the new framework:

-### Before (Original Implementation)
-- **617 lines** of domain-specific code mixed with simulation logic
-- Direct dependency on mobx-state-tree
-- All simulation logic embedded in domain code
-- Difficult to reuse patterns for other domains

-### After (Framework-based Implementation)
-- **Framework**: ~800 lines of reusable simulation infrastructure
-- **Legal Simulation**: ~500 lines of domain-specific logic
-- Clean separation of concerns
-- Easy to create new domain simulations
-- Backward compatibility maintained

-### Key Improvements
-1. **Extracted reusable patterns** into generic framework components
-2. **Maintained all functionality** of the original legal simulation
-3. **Improved code organization** with clear separation between framework and domain logic
-4. **Enhanced testing capabilities** with dedicated test infrastructure
-5. **Better documentation** and usage examples

 ## Testing

 Both the framework and legal simulation include comprehensive testing: